simratk05/topsis_py_package_simrat/README.md

 Install the package using
 ` pip install 102203201-simrat`

+# How to use?
+simply write simtopsis on the cli

 # Input Parameters

 1. Input CSV File: Path to your dataset in CSV format.